 Water for the purpose of exploration activities will be required for RC/Diamond holes.
-At present it is estimated that 1,000L will be required for every RC drill hole with diamond drill holes requiring around 10,000 to 15,000 litres meaning some 35,000L (RC only drilling) to 200,000L (mixed RC / DD drilling) will be required for dust suppression and combined RC and diamond drilling.
+At present it is estimated that a maximum of 1,000L may be required for every RC drill hole, with diamond drill holes potentially requiring around 10,000 to 15,000 litres meaning some 310,000L (RC only drilling) to 765,000L (mixed RC / DD drilling) will be required for dust suppression and combined RC and diamond drilling.